kubesail/kubesail-docs/docs/domains.md

 ## Exposing via the UI

-Once your domain is verified, you'll find the domain you just added as an option when you click the **Expose to Internet (HTTPS)** button within the **Ports** tab of your Deployment.
+Once your domain is verified, you'll find the domain you just added as an option when you click the **Expose to Internet (HTTPS)** button within the **Ports** tab of your deployment.
 You may expose any subdomain of the domain you verified, so in the example below, we will expose `api.stuffbydan.com` even though we've only needed to verify the root domain, `stuffbydan.com`.

 ![[expose via UI](https://kubesail.com/blog-images/custom-domains-ports.png)](https://kubesail.com/blog-images/custom-domains-ports.png)